 Of course, the choice is yours, however, diamond eternity rings are the conventional choice.
 This is because diamonds are considered the most beautiful, rare, and precious stone.
 Nevertheless, gemstone rings have grown in popularity considerably over the past few years, and thus you may want to consider a sapphire or a ruby eternity ring, for example.
 This will largely depend on your partner’s taste.
 You could also go for their birthstone.

-Selecting a setting for your eternity ring – You have numerous setting rings to choose from, and your decision is important; not just in terms of appearance, but also in regards to how secure the diamonds are.
+You have numerous setting rings to choose from, and your decision is important; not just in terms of appearance, but also in regards to how secure the diamonds are.
 In general, you have three choices – bar-set eternity rings, channel-set eternity rings, and claw-set eternity rings.
 A bar setting is one whereby metal bars are used to hold in the stones, letting in a lot of light and thus creating a beautiful glisten.
 For a modern option, a channel setting is worth considering.
 With this type of ring, metal forms a channel at the ring’s two edges, and the stones are set in this.
 This is good for woman with an active life, as the diamonds are very secure and the ring will not snag.
 Finally, claw settings, which are also known as prong settings, are the most traditional option.
 This is ideal for allowing maximum light into the stone.

-Choosing a type of metal – The next decision you need to make is what type of metal you are going to go for.
+The next decision you need to make is what type of metal you are going to go for.
 If you are already married, you should go for the same metal as your partner’s engagement ring and wedding ring.
 If you are not, take note of the type of jewellery she typically wears.
 In most cases, you will be choosing between platinum, white gold, and yellow gold.
 Platinum is the most expensive, rarest, and luxurious.
 It has a stunning lustre and a natural brilliant white sheen.
 White gold is also popular, as it is a more affordable solution and thus a great alternative to platinum.
 Yellow gold is the traditional option, and is ideal for those who want a warm and conventional setting at a good price.